Welcome to The JUXT Clojure Radar, 2021.

 Fulcro has piqued our interest, as we think there is great potential for a graph-centric, data-driven approach for queries and mutations at all layers of the application.
 However we’re also concerned about how whole-application frameworks like Fulcro affect our ability to understand and debug the systems we build.
 We’ve yet to assess Fulcro in a real-world application.

 We placed XTDB (formerly Crux) in Adopt, as we believe it brings unique and enduring value to our projects.
 Disclaimer: We wrote XTDB.
 Expect a bias.
-We have also introduced site, a compliant HTTP Resource Server built on top of XTDB, and after trialling site on JUXT projects we think it is showing great potential to accelerate delivery.
+We have also introduced Site, a compliant HTTP Resource Server built on top of XTDB, and after trialing Site on JUXT projects we think it is showing great potential to accelerate delivery.

 We’re keen to see Clojure pushed to new frontiers, and we think holy-lambda could give us an improved implementation technique for Clojure lambdas on AWS with fewer compromises.
 We’re keeping holy-lambda at Assess, and in the meantime, we’ll continue to use lambada and cljs-lambda.